yogsototh/Scratch/content/html/en/blog/2010-05-24-Trees--Pragmatism-and-Formalism.md

 That is all.

-# conclusion
+# Conclusion

-It should seems a bit paradoxal, but sometimes the most pragmatic approach to a pragmatic problem is to use the theoretical methodology.
-Not the commonly accepted pragmatic one.
-This simple experience prove this point.
+It should seems a bit paradoxal, but sometimes the most efficient approach to a pragmatic problem is to use the theoretical methodology.